-Regretfully I returned to work today after a couple of weeks away.
-With all the fun of the celebrations to see out 2016 completed, I thought it would good to reflect on the year gone past and see which books were most popular on Science Book a Day last year!
+Regretfully I returned to work today properly after a few weeks at home with wife and bub.
+Before the year ramps up too much, I thought it would good to reflect on the year gone past and see which books were most popular on Science Book a Day last year!

 - The Story of Earth: The First 4.5 Billion Years, from Stardust to Living Planet

 - The Human Genome: Book of Essential Knowledge (Curiosity Guides)

 - Crop Yields and Global Food Security: will yield increase continue to feed the world?

 - The Origins of Genome Architecture